 The Abortion Pill…in the Comfort and Privacy of Your Own Home

-The Abortion Pill (RU-486 or medical abortion) is a safe way to end a pregnancy in the earliest stages without a surgical abortion.
+The Abortion Pill (RU-486 or medical abortion) is a safe way to end a pregnancy in the earliest stages without surgical abortion.
 This is an option for you if you are 10 weeks pregnant or less.
-Many women choose this method because it feels more natural.
+Many people choose this method because it feels more natural.
 A medical abortion, prescribed by a trusted physician, is a safe way to have an at home abortion.
 The abortion pill is a self-managed abortion, at home, with a friend or family member, not requiring a procedure or anesthesia.
 You are managing your own health care, and we can guide you through your options on how to take the pills so we find what works best for you and your schedule.
-The abortion pill is also a good option for young women under the age of 18 who have adult support, and have never had a pelvic exam.
+The abortion pill is also a good option for young people under the age of 18 who have adult support, and have never had a pelvic exam.
 We hope the following information will be helpful in making the choice on whether the abortion pill is the right method for you.